copaland/KiCad_JLCPCB_BOM/README.md

 ## Custom Fields
 You can customize the script's output by adding the following fields to your components:

-"LCSC" - Add this field to include an LCSC Part number in the generated BOM. e.g.: C2286 for a red LED.
+"LCSC" - Add this field to include an LCSC Part number in the generated BOM. e.g.: C98220 for a 10kΩ 0603 Chip Resistor.
 "LCSC" - Set this field to 0 (or "False") to omit the component from the generated BOM.